1956 New Zealand Grand Prix: Race report

-Gaze initially lead the race off the starting line, but would be passed soon after by Moss, who thereafter enjoyed a largely trouble-free race to the flag, with the only problems encountered being a broken fuel lead which sprayed fuel back into the cockpit and forced the Brit to make another pitstop toward the end.
-The lead was such however that the Ferrari's of Gaze and Whitehead could not hope to challenge for a potential victory.
+Gaze initially lead the race off the starting line, but would be passed soon after by Moss, who thereafter enjoyed a largely trouble-free race to the flag.
+However, at around half-race distance, Moss began to feel what he thought was raindrops on his visor.
+Instead, it was petrol courtesy of a broken fuel lead which was spraying fuel back into the cockpit.
+He slowed speed considerably and eventually made a pitstop for repairs just eight laps from home.
+Despite this, the lead was such that the Ferrari's of Gaze and Whitehead could not hope to challenge for a potential victory.